plandes/cisql/README.md

 ## Usage

+The program is a command line console application that provides a prompt in a command event loop.
+Each text typed followed by **return** is interpreted as SQL to be sent to the database or a `directive` (see [queries-and-directives]).

 You can specify command line arguments to connect to a database or you can connect (and re-connect) while in the command event loop of the program.